local_library Things to Keep in Mind

 How to Use the Definite Article "lan"

-Use lan when the noun ends with a nasal vowel followed by a consonant.
+Use lan when the noun ends in a consonant preceded by a nasal vowel.

-Let us consider consider the Creole expression Ponp lan (The pump).
+Let us consider the Creole expression Ponp lan (The pump).

-You should use the definite article lan because the word ponp ends with the nasal on, followed by the consonant p.
+You should use the definite article lan because the word ponp ends in the consonant p, which is preceded by the nasal vowel on.

-The underlined letters stand for the nasal vowel, followed by the consonant
+The underlined letters indicate the nasal vowel followed by the consonant.

 1. Kanp lan → The camp